BaptistePLL/ShortCut/README.md

 # ShortCut

-Shortcut is an Android application (built in Java) allowing its user to find a hairdresser in a geographic area (geolocation or city choice)
+Shortcut is an Android application (built in Java) allowing its user to find a hairdresser in a geographic area (geolocation or city choice).

 <p align="center">
 <img src="shortcut_logo.png" width="300">